KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/class_exercises/part_1_create_a_project_folder.md

 ### Part 1: Create a project folder {#part-1-create-a-project-folder}

 When you’re starting from scratch, an empty project is simply an empty folder.
-You could do that visually (using your file explorer) but let’s do it in Git Bash (windows) or iTerm2 (macs).
+You could do that visually (using your file explorer) but let’s do it in CLI.

 [![](../images/8.png)](http://bit.ly/cmdln)

-1. Navigate to your CodingAndCocktails folder: ``cd <your home directory>/CodingAndCocktails``
+1. Navigate to your _CodingAndCocktails/Architecture_ folder: ``cd <your home directory>/CodingAndCocktails/Architecture``

 ![](../images/9.png)